Transport of passengers and goods by transport enterprises

 International traffic – the origin and/or destination point is outside of Estonia.

-Non-scheduled traffic – customer transporter or transport initiative formed a group of passengers between the carrier and the customer order or contract.
+Non-scheduled traffic – One-time customer transport or transport initiative formed a group of passengers between the carrier and the customer order or contract.
+Includes tourist bus travel.

 Passenger traffic volume (in passenger-kilometres) – one passenger-kilometre is the transport of one person across a distance of one kilometre.

-Urban transport – passenger transportation by local urban lines, the road of the initial and end point are located in the administrative territory of the town.
-The urban line includes the public, commercial and special line transport.
+Urban transport – passenger transportation on local urban lines, the start and end point of the line are located in the administrative territory of the town.
+Or the lines that are commissioned by an urban municipality.
+Urban lines include public, commercial and special regular services.

 Volume of transport – to estimate the volume of transport, the variables – the total number of carried passengers and passenger traffic volume (in passenger-kilometres) – are used.
 To measure the amount of goods, the variables – the amount of goods (in tonnes) and freight turnover (in tonne-kilometres) – are used.